Levvi07/Webmanager/README.md

 in this case the given id may be provided access too

 /dir/dir2/* means anything that starts with /dir/dir2/ is included under the set rule

+### Configurations:

+- You can use the internal configuration file through the data_reader, as you please You can add/delete/modify configs through the website, be vary not to delete these system configs (or else, things WILL break):
+ TokenExpire: Sets the amount of time, login tokens are valid for (seconds)
+ RefreshDataFrequency: Tells the data reader, how often it should refresh its contents